 So, I’m sure you can imagine that, if I can get away with a 30-minute dinner when I get home, I’m gonna.

-And one of the best things about meals like this One Pot Ground Beef Stroganoff?
+And one of the best things about meals like this homemade ground beef stroganoff?
 It’s still only 30 minutes start to finish, even when using completely fresh and unprocessed ingredients.

-That’s right.
-No canned mushroom soup – just tasty, meaty cremini mushrooms, beef broth, sour cream, and a splash of wine make up the base sauce of this stroganoff.
+That’s right – you’ve stumbled on a ground beef stroganoff recipe without cream of mushroom soup.
+Nothing but tasty, meaty cremini mushrooms, beef broth, sour cream, and a splash of wine make up the base sauce of this stroganoff.

 Good grief, and this sauce!
 It’s so silky smooth and delicious – even as leftovers!